localgovy/marketregular/content/blog/whats-in-season-at-toronto-farmers-markets-this-september.md

 - Early **apples** and **pears**
 - First **pumpkins** and **winter squash**

 Availability shifts with weather and variety.
-Ask the vendor for assistance.
+Ask the vendor for assistance if necessary.

 Source: [Foodland Ontario availability guide](https://www.ontario.ca/foodland/page/availability-guide).